-We all have habits that we would like to see people continue, and habits that we would like to see people stop.
-By “people,” I mean friends, family members, kids, or even ourselves.
-How can we get someone to stop throwing their trash in the recycling, or to keep going to the gym with you?
+We all have habits that we would like to see people continue and habits that we would like to see people stop.
+By people, I mean friends, family members, kids, or even ourselves.
+How can we get someone to stop throwing their recycling in the trash or to keep going to the gym with us?

 Psychologists have been trying to answer these questions for years.
 One of the more famous “answers” is operant conditioning, or using punishments and reinforcements to influence behavior.
-In this video, we are going to be focusing on reinforcement, but not just any reinforcement – positive reinforcement.
+In this video, we are going to be focusing on reinforcement, but not just any reinforcement - positive reinforcement.
 (Yes, there is a negative reinforcement, too.)
-I’ll let you know what positive reinforcement is, whether it works, and reinforcement schedules that psychologists have developed to make reinforcement more effective.
+I'll discuss positive reinforcement, its effectiveness, and the reinforcement schedules psychologists have developed to make it more effective.

 About Operant Conditioning

-Before getting into these definitions, I want you to know where all of these terms came from.
+Before getting into these definitions, I want you to know where these terms came from.
 In the late 1930s, American psychologist BF Skinner introduced the world to operant conditioning.
-Unlike classical conditioning (made famous by Pavlov’s dog experiments,) operant conditioning looks at the ways that people can influence voluntary behaviors.
-BF Skinner believed that this could be done by using both reinforcements and punishments to increase the likelihood of some behaviors and decrease the likelihood of others.
+Unlike classical conditioning (made famous by Pavlov’s dog experiments,) operant conditioning looks at how people can influence voluntary behaviors.
+BF Skinner believed this could be done by using reinforcements and punishments to increase the likelihood of some behaviors and decrease the likelihood of others.